FormidableLabs/victory/docs/src/content/docs/victory-tooltip.md

 `type: object`

 The `events` prop attaches arbitrary event handlers to the label component.
 This prop should be given as an object of event names and corresponding event handlers.
-When events are provided via Victory's event system, event handlers will be called with the event, the props of the component is attached to, and an eventKey.
+When events are provided via Victory's event system, event handlers will be called with the event, the props of the component it is attached to, and an eventKey.

 _examples:_ `events={{onClick: (evt) => alert("x: " + evt.clientX)}}`